American Airlines Flight 11: Hijacker's transmissions

 At 08:33:59, Atta announced a third and final transmission: "Nobody move, please.
 We are going back to the airport.
 Don't try to make any stupid moves."
 At 08:37:08, the pilots of United Airlines Flight 175 verified Flight 11's location and heading to flight control.
 A few minutes before their plane was also hijacked, at 8:42 a.m., the pilots of Flight 175 informed New York Center that they previously heard a suspicious announcement over the radio as they were climbing out of Logan 28 minutes earlier, which would have been around the same time Flight 11 was hijacked.
-The pilots reported hearing the words, "Everyone, stay in your seats," suggesting they heard the third transmission.
+The pilots reported hearing the words, "Everyone, stay in your seats", suggesting they heard the third transmission.

 Fighter jets dispatched

 Boston ARTCC bypassed standard protocols and directly contacted the North American Aerospace Defense Command (NORAD) Northeast Air Defense Sector (NEADS) in Rome, New York.
 NEADS called on two F-15 fighter jets at Otis Air National Guard Base in Mashpee, Massachusetts, to intercept.
 Officials at Otis spent a few minutes getting authorization for the fighters to take off.
-The order to dispatch the fighters at Otis was given at 08:46, and the F-15s took off at 08:53, roughly seven minutes after American Airlines Flight 11 had already crashed into the North Tower.
+The order to dispatch the fighters at Otis was given at 08:46, and the F-15s took off at 08:53, roughly seven minutes after Flight 11 had already crashed into the North Tower.
 Of the four hijacked aircraft on 9/11, the nine minutes of advance notification about the hijacking of Flight 11 was the most time that NORAD had to respond before the aircraft crashed into its intended target.
+(Note: NEADS/NORAD (the military) was notified about Flight 11 at 08:37, nine minutes before the crash.
+This nine minutes was the amount of time available to them to respond to the situation.
+They were notified about United Airlines Flight 175 at 09:03, the same time it crashed into the South Tower.
+They were notified about American Airlines Flight 77 four minutes before it crashed into the Pentagon.
+The military was notified about United Airlines Flight 93 at 10:07 (four minutes after it crashed in Pennsylvania).
+The nine minutes with Flight 11 was the most time they had to do something in response.
+Source:)